tibssy/brick-game/README.md

     2. Navigate to the Game:
         - [Visit Brick Game](https://tibssy.github.io/brick-game)
     3. Install the App:
-        - Once the page is loaded, you should see a prompt at the bottom of the screen that says "Add Brick Game to Home screen.
+        - Once the page is loaded, you should see a prompt at the bottom of the screen that says "Add Brick Game to Home screen".
         - If you don't see the prompt, tap the three-dot menu in the top right corner of the browser.
         - Select "Add to Home screen" from the menu.
     4. Confirm Installation: